Hydrogen in the Gas Grid – Workshop 3 – Innovation

-This 3rd and final workshop will discuss innovation required in the “softer” issues that govern, facilitate or authorise the transportation of hydrogen by pipeline (whether repurposed or new), such as government policy, regulatory frameworks, gas market rules and finance.
+This 3rd and final workshop discussed innovation required in the “softer” issues that govern, facilitate or authorise the transportation of hydrogen by pipeline (whether repurposed or new), such as government policy, regulatory frameworks, gas market rules and finance.

-Registration is by invite or approval upon application.
+Registration was by invite or approval upon application.
 Queries to CFHydrogen@irena.org.